Notice of Pre-AIA or AIA Status

 one or more processors operatively coupled to the data storage, the one or more processors configured to is taught in the Detailed Description in ¶ 0066 and ¶ 0068-69 (teaching on a computer implemented method for controlling dual insulin injections on a processor with a memory and corresponding hardware)

-in response to the determining that the most recently generated measurement value is above the upper limit of the target range, determining the next dose value of the first type of insulin by increasing the most recently applied dose value of the first type of insulin by a predetermined amount of insulin or by a predetermined percentage of the most recently applied dose value, or in response to the determining that the most recently generated measurement value is below the lower limit of the target range, determining the next dose value of the first type of insulin by decreasing the most recently applied dose value of the first type of insulin by a predetermined amount of the first type of insulin or by a predetermined percentage of the most recently applied dose value is taught in the Detailed Description in ¶ 0191 (teaching on determining the next insulin dosage when the MMPC predict the blood glucose to be within or above (hyperglycemia) the threshold limits - but suspending insulin delivery when the blood glucose is below the lower threshold (hypoglycemic))
+in response to the determining that the most recently generated measurement value is above the upper limit of the target range, automatically increase the most recently applied dose value of the first type of insulin by a first predetermined percentage of the most recently applied dose value to obtain the next dose value of the first type of insulin, wherein the first predetermined percentage is specified by the plurality of dose adjustment rules stored in the data storage, or in response to the determining that the most recently generated measurement value is below the lower limit of the target range, automatically decrease the most recently applied dose value of the first type of insulin by a second predetermined percentage of the most recently applied dose value to obtain the next dose value of the first type of insulin, wherein the second predetermined percentage is specified by the plurality of dose adjustment rules stored in the data storage is taught in the Detailed Description in ¶ 0191 and ¶ 0071 (teaching on determining the next insulin dosage when the MMPC predict the blood glucose to be within or above (hyperglycemia) the threshold limits - but suspending insulin delivery when the blood glucose is below the lower threshold (hypoglycemic) wherein an offered embodiment is a deviation is a percentage of the previous basal insulin dose)

 determine a next dose value of the second type of insulin based on the dose maintenance rule, and is taught in the Detailed Description in ¶ 0078-79, ¶ 0084, and in the Figures at fig. 3 (teaching on a model predictive control algorithm wherein after bolus dosage is delivered, blood glucose is remeasured for a rate of change, and updated state vectors are produced to determine the corresponding basal dosage)